 These advancements laid the foundation for modern aviation, leading to the eventual transition to jet propulsion in the latter half of the 20th century.

-The evolution in aircraft materials
+The evolution of aircraft materials

 The first powered, controlled flight (the Wright Flyer) was constructed primarily from wood, fabric, and metal wires.
 Spruce and ash woods formed the framework, while a finely woven cotton cloth covered the structure.
 A lightweight 12-horsepower gasoline engine powered the aircraft.